lisa-lumos/Java/05-object-oriented-programming.md

 The compile time type is the declared type (as variable ref, return type, ...).

-## Testing the runtime type using the instanceOf operator
+Find the runtime type, using the instanceOf operator.